sardonyxwt/state-store/README.md

   () => console.log('set counter value action dispatch.'),
   SET_COUNTER_ACTION
 );

-let syncObject1 = {}, syncObject2 = {};

-// You can use synchronize() to synchronize the object with scope state. let synchronizeObject1UnsubscribeCallback = counterScope.synchronize(syncObject1, 'state');

-// You can use synchronize() with specific actionName to handle only this action. let synchronizeObject2UnsubscribeCallback = counterScope.synchronize(syncObject2, 'state', INCREMENT_ACTION);

 // The only way to mutate the internal state in scope is to dispatch an action. counterScope.dispatch(INCREMENT_ACTION);